MikaVirkkunen/architecture-center/docs/anti-patterns/no-caching/index.md

 WHERE [Extent1].[BusinessEntityId] = @p__linq__0
 ```

-This is query that Entity Framework generates in `GetByIdAsync` method shown earlirt.
+This is the query that Entity Framework generates in `GetByIdAsync` method shown earlirt.

 ### Implement the solution and verify the result